 Your vet will give you an accurate height and weight check, but you can do it at home too.
 One easy way to do so is to weigh yourself, weigh yourself holding your pooch, and subtract the difference.

 We’ve talked about Standard Dachshunds and Miniature Dachshunds, but there’s a bit of a gap.
 We know a Miniature Doxie weighs up to 11 pounds.
 Standard badger dogs weigh about 16-32 pounds.

 So, what’s in between?

-A Mini Doxie comes with the same coat types as a standard doxie: long-haired, wire-haired, and smooth-haired.
+No, a Miniature Dachshund comes with the same coat types as a Standard Dachshund: long-haired, wire-haired, and smooth-haired.

 - Black and tan